FathyTamerMobileDevelopment/Threaded_Emotion_Music_Ai_Model/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.instagram.com/fathhhhhhy/) file for details.
+This project is licensed under the Fathy Tamer License - see the [LICENSE](https://www.instagram.com/fathhhhhhy/) file for details.

 ## Acknowledgements